mbellman/sequencer2/style-guide.md

 5. Standard methods which retrieve or set values should precede all remaining methods.
 6. Methods using the name pattern "on{Event}" should precede all remaining methods.

-### Labeling
+### Access Modifiers
 1. All public members should be labelled as `public` with the exception of the constructor method.
 2. All getter and setter methods should be labelled as `public`.

 ## Interfaces
-1. All interface names should use capitalized CamelCase.
+1. All `interface` names should use capitalized CamelCase.
+2. An `interface` name can be changed to use the form ICamelCase where a default class implementation also shares its name, but otherwise should omit the preceding "I".

+## Functions
+1. All `function` names should use lowercased camelCase.

 ## Types
-1. All type names should use capitalized CamelCase.
+1. All `type` names should use capitalized CamelCase.

-## Functions
+## Enums
-1. All functions names should use lowercased camelCase.
+1. All `enum` names should use capitalized CamelCase.
+2. All `enum` property names should use all-capitalized SNAKE_CASE.

 ## Variables and Constants
 1. All variable names should use camelCase.
 2. All `const` names should use all-capitalized SNAKE_CASE.

 ## Comments
-1. Use comments liberally as headers for `classes`, class methods, `interfaces`, `functions`, and `types`.
-2. Use comments for `vars` and `consts` liberally when they exist outside of a class definition.
-3. Use comments somewhat conservatively for class variables, or where additional context may better explain their need.
-4. Use comments very sparingly inside `functions` or class methods.
+1. Always add a header comment for `classes`, class methods, class variables, `interfaces`, interface properties, `functions`, `types`, `enums`, and `vars`/`consts` in the module or global scope.
+Even if the purpose of a construct seems obvious, it's safer to avoid any ambiguity.
+Comments at regular intervals also impart a certain visual consistency to the look of the code.
+2. Use comments sparingly inside `functions` or class methods.
+If you are tempted to use a comment to describe a particular control flow within the function, see if it can be explained as part of the function's header comment.
+For exceedingly long functions or algorithms, comments may indeed be necessary for clarification or exposition.

-`class`, class member, `interface`, and `function` header comments should be of the style:
+`class`, class member, `interface`, `function`, `enum`, and `type` header comments should be of the style:

 ```typescript
 /**